These are the twelve ideas that govern every decision in CocoPlus. They are worth understanding not just as rules — but as the reasoning behind them.

 AGENTS.md is capped at 200 lines because every character in it is loaded into every session.
 Skills are loaded on demand because they contain detailed implementation logic that most sessions don't need.
 Monitors run per-stage because global monitors create context overhead that accumulates across every stage.

 The temptation is always to add more "just in case."
 Just-in-case context becomes noise.
 Noise makes it harder for the agent to reason about the signal.
-The hard limit is a forcing function for clear boundaries.
-Progressive disclosure is how the system scales.
-At session 10, it works.
-At session 200, it still works.
+A skill that loads 600 lines of context to execute a 30-line workflow is a skill whose design should be questioned.

 7. Classify Failure Before Retry